22 May 1709 (baptised) to 28 March 1790 (buried)

 coal from the coalfields of northern England south to London.
 They also traded

-flat-bottomed, they could be beached anywhere.
-No quay or dock was needed.
+they were virtually flat-bottomed, they could be beached anywhere.
+No quay or

-altogether at once.
-Many over-wintered to the north in Newcastle or Sunderland.
+harbour altogether at once.
+Many over-wintered to the north in Newcastle or

-The ships were well known to the Royal Navy, and frequently hired as troop
+Sunderland.
+The ships were well known to the Royal Navy, and frequently hired

-transports or supply ships in times of war.
-For example, a
+as troop transports or supply ships in times of war.
+For example, a large

-large number of collier barks were used during the Seven Years War in
+number of collier barks were used during the Seven Years War in North America.

-port with lots of opportunity for work.
-It also had a strong Quaker community
+was a bustling port with lots of opportunity for work.
+It also had a strong

-which was very influential in the town.
-The Society of Friends, or Quakers,
+Quaker community which was very influential in the town.
+The Society of

-believed in moderation, in not bearing arms and abstaining from violence.
+Friends, or Quakers, believed in moderation, in not bearing arms and abstaining

 Whitby gained a reputation for training young men for the sea.
 Boys came not